◀ Back to all policies

 • Email edassist@ot.govt.nz

-If parents have concerns about the safety and wellbeing of a tamaiti then they should approach our Manager or a Team Leader.
+If parents have concerns about the safety and wellbeing of a tamaiti then they should approach our Manager.
 Discussions of such matters will need to take place in private.

 Definitions